-The following discussion and analysis of our results of operations, financial condition and liquidity and capital resources should be read in conjunction with our financial statements and related notes for the three months ended March 31, 2024 and 2023.
-Certain statements made or incorporated by reference in this report and our other filings with the Securities and Exchange Commission, in our press releases and in statements made by or with the approval of authorized personnel constitute forward looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended, or the Exchange Act, and are subject to the safe harbor created thereby.
+The following discussion and analysis of our results of operations, financial condition and liquidity and capital resources should be read in conjunction with our financial statements and related notes for the three and six months ended June 30, 2024 and June 30, 2023 Certain statements made or incorporated by reference in this report and our other filings with the Securities and Exchange Commission, in our press releases and in statements made by or with the approval of authorized personnel constitute forward looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended, or the Exchange Act, and are subject to the safe harbor created thereby.
 Forward-looking statements reflect intent, belief, current expectations, estimates or projections about, among other things, our industry, management's beliefs, and future events and financial trends affecting us.
-Words such as "anticipates," "expects," "intends," "plans," "believes," ' "believes, ' "seeks," "estimates," "may," "will" and variations of these words or similar expressions are intended to identify forward looking statements.
-In addition, any statements that refer to expectations, projections or other characterizations of future events or circumstances, including any underlying assumptions, are forward looking statements.
+Words such as "anticipates," "expects," "intends," "plans," "seeks," "estimates," "may," "will" and variations of these words or similar expressions are intended to identify forward looking statements.
+In addition, any "believes," statements that refer to expectations, projections or other characterizations of future events or circumstances, including any underlying assumptions, are forward looking statements.
 Although we believe the expectations reflected in any forward-looking statements are reasonable, such statements are not guarantees of future performance and are subject to certain risks, uncertainties and assumptions that are difficult to predict.
 Therefore, our actual results could differ materially and adversely from those expressed in any forward-looking statements as a result of various factors.
-These differences can arise as a result of the risks described in the section entitled "Hem 1A.
-Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2023, which was filed with the SEC on April 9, 2024, and elsewhere in this report, as well as other factors that may affect our business, results of operations, or financial condition.
+These differences can arise as a result of the risks described in the section entitled "Risk Factors" below in this Quarterly Report on Form 10-Q (the "Form 10-Q") and in the section entitled "Item 1A.
+Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2023, which was filed with the SEC on April 9, 2024 (the "2023 Annual Report"), and elsewhere in this report, as well as other factors that may affect our business, results of operations, or financial condition.
 Forward-looking statements in this report speak only as of the date hereof, and forward-looking statements in documents incorporated by reference speak only as of the date of those documents.
 Unless otherwise required by law, we undertake no obligation to publicly update or revise these forward-looking statements, whether as a result of new information, future events or otherwise.
-In light of these risks and uncertainties, we cannot assure you that the forwardlooking statements contained in this report will, in fact, transpire.
+In light of these risks and uncertainties, we cannot assure you that the forward-looking statements contained in this report will, in fact, transpire.